chriswongwk/SQLHandsON/SQLLAB01/sqllab01.rst

 1.8 Metrics provide by HammerDB
 +++++++++++++++++++++++++++++++

     After you installed the hammnerDB , you can find in your folder have three files cslled “hdbagent.bat”, “hdbagent.tcl”, “ mpstat”.
     These files are for monitoring the CPU resources in the testing VM .

 Running the Agent – please execute the agent in your testing VM .
 Windows just need to double click the .bat file.
 In the Linux system, you need to execute the .tcl file .
 After you run the agent , you will see a screen like below .

 .. figure:: images/sql09.png

-remember this @ id “xxxxx”.
+Remember this @ id “xxxxx”.
 Our example is 14380 . remember this number .
 Go back to hammerDB main screen , choose the Metrics

 .. figure:: images/sql10.png